Henrique Pereira (footballer)

-Henrique Martins Pereira (born 15 February 2002) is a Portuguese professional footballer who plays as a winger for Liga Portugal 2 club Chaves, on loan from Primeira Liga club Santa Clara.
+Henrique Martins Pereira (born 15 February 2002) is a Portuguese professional footballer who plays as a winger for Liga Portugal 2 club Feirense on loan from Santa Clara.

 Club career

 Pereira was born in Lisbon, and he joined S.L.
 Benfica's academy aged 8.
 He made his professional debut with the reserve team on 25 January 2021, as a 60th-minute substitute in a 1–1 draw against FC Porto B in the Liga Portugal 2.

 Pereira scored his first league goal on 13 February 2022, in a 2–1 away win over S.C.
 Covilhã.
 He netted a career-best nine times in the 2022–23 season, but his team could only finish 14th.

 In July 2024, Pereira was loaned to Primeira Liga club Casa Pia AC.
 He made his debut in the competition on 24 August, featuring 24 minutes of the 0–2 home loss to C.D.
 Santa Clara.
 He scored his first goal the following weekend, the only in a victory at C.F.
 Estrela da Amadora.

 On 2 July 2025, Pereira left Benfica and signed a three-year contract with Santa Clara.
 He returned to the second tier in September, however, on loan to G.D.
 Chaves.